What can I expect in the Power BI free vs Pro versions?

 It is the complete version of Power BI, which opens to you the world of analysis, communication, and collaboration.

 As a Pro license holder, you will get access to all the features of a free license and much more.
-Along with the 10GB of storage capacity (per user), eight automated refreshes per day, you can enjoy seamless sharing of reports.
+Along with the 10GB of storage capacity (per user), and eight automated refreshes per day, you can enjoy seamless sharing of reports.

 Working with the Pro version; you can use the robust BI tool to develop dashboards, share them with anyone and everyone, and get access to reports shared by other Pro users.